ltfschoen/ethquad/README.md

 * [X] Frontend React.js & TypeScript boilerplate (./client)
 * [X] Backend Express.js API boilerplate (./server).
 Served at https://ethquad.herokuapp.com/api
+  * [X] Configure CORS to allow requests from Official IPFS Gateway
 * [X] Local Docker container setup process for running with Textile.io storage API (PowerGate) that interacts with Lotus (Filecoin) and IPFS
 * [ ] Production Docker container running with Textile.io storage API (PowerGate) that interacts with Lotus (Filecoin) and IPFS
 * [X] Frontend Slate Design System UI components that interact with PowerGate (./client/src/)
   * [X] Connect and obtain Authorisation to access the Filecoin File System (FFS) API using Textile PowerGate JS Client (@textile/powergate-client)
   * [X] Generate a Powergate token.
 Store or retrieve (if exists) from web browser Local Storage.
 Check if retrieved existing Powergate token invalid due to restarting local Docker container with Textile PowerGate
   * [X] Create and view multiple Filecoin Addresses and associate them with PowerGate token.
-  * [X] Retrieve Pin (IPFS Hash where front-end deployed) from PinList using Express.js API endpoint that connects to Pinata.
+  * [X] Retrieve Pin (IPFS Hash where front-end deployed) from PinList using Express.js API endpoint that connects to Pinata (http://ethquad.herokuapp.com/api/getWebsiteIPFSHash)
   * [X] Display latest Pin (Website IPFS Hash) in front-end
   * [ ] Modify the Slate's "Make a Storage Deal" code to deploy that latest Pin to Filecoin Testnet (not just Local)
 * [X] Frontend deployed to IPFS Address using Pinata SDK